bkil/secuchart/data/_doc/3-tor.md

 If your destination lies outside the Tor network, you will also have to discover and utilize exit relays.

 The general latency, low offered bandwidth and the constant changing of the network topology also makes supporting voice/video calls unfeasible.

+## Topology

+The directory authority nodes can be interpreted to form a centralized high-availability core.

+Tor relays and exit nodes can be interpreted to be forming a closed internal federation whose services can be utilized without registration.
+The admittance of their operators is subject to undisclosed criteria of curation by the foundation and automated monitoring.

+Not all nodes are equally privileged.
+Your messenger is only a Tor client, while volunteers or funding is needed to run Tor relays (and other Tor servers) around the globe to keep it running.
+This separation precludes automatic scaling of the system by growing capacity along with an increasing user base of the client.

+Let's trivialize the traffic flowing towards the directory servers.
+The traffic volume flowing towards the few relays and exits is huge and is amplified sixfold by forming circuits.
+This means that there exist built-in limiting cost centers - bandwidth choke points not correlated with how many people install the messenger clients themselves.

 ## Attacks